what's in a name?

 Another interesting sub-genre is the 'Roman' play, and these - by dint of their chronology - are somewhat easier to identify, although there are nevertheless intellectual arguments as to which plays qualify.
 Antony & Cleopatra, Coriolanus, Julius Caesar, and Titus Andronicus are generally accepted as the four Roman plays, given that they are set in Ancient Rome and all use Plutarch as their main source.
 However, some critics include Cymbeline in this sub-genre.

 Late 'romances' were firstly categorised by Edward Dowden in 1875, and it is true that Pericles, Cymbeline, The Winter's Tale, The Tempest and The Two Noble Kinsmen have elements which lend themselves to this categorisation.
 These later plays tend to fall within the comedy genre, and almost all feature extravagant scenery and mystical representations which are thought to be have suited the audience expectations of the time.
-They may carry comic elements, but often focus on psychological drama and carry particular emotional resonances in their depiction of father / daughter relationships.
+They may carry comic elements, but often focus on psychological drama and carry particular emotinal resonances in their depiction of father / daughter relationships.

 Pericles, Prince of Tyre and The Two Noble Kinsmen were not included in the First Folio collection of Shakespeare's plays in 1623.
 It is from the First Folio that we are given the concept of comedies, tragedies and histories.
 Personally, I don't count The Two Noble Kinsmen as part of the Shakespeare canon, although if someone were to present a piece from TTNK to me, I would absolutely accept it as a Shakespearean piece.
 I do however count Pericles... not that he ever seems to crop up all that much.
+Funny, that.

 For me, it is essential that one roots personal understanding of Shakespeare's genres within the original comedy, tragedy, history framework: this then allows scope for personal determination - which must be suitably, critically and exhaustively justified - of sub-genres.